List of former WWE personnel

 WWE is an American professional wrestling promotion and entertainment company based in Stamford, Connecticut.
 Former employees in WWE consist of professional wrestlers, managers, valets, play-by-play and color commentators, announcers, interviewers, referees, trainers, script writers, executives, and members of the board of directors.

 WWE talent contracts range from developmental contracts to multi-year deals.
 They primarily appeared on WWE television programming, pay-per-views, and live events, and talent with developmental contracts appeared at NXT (formerly Florida Championship Wrestling), or they appeared at WWE's former training facilities: Deep South Wrestling, Heartland Wrestling Association, International Wrestling Association, Memphis Championship Wrestling, Ohio Valley Wrestling, or others.
 When talent is released from their contract, it could be for a budget cut, the individual asking for their release, for personal reasons, or retirement.
-In some cases, talent has died while they were contracted, such as Brian Pillman, Owen Hart, Eddie Guerrero, and Chris Benoit.
+In some cases, talent has died while they were contracted, such as Brian Pillman, Owen Hart, Eddie Guerrero, Chris Benoit and Bray Wyatt.

 Those who made appearances without a contract and those who were previously released but are currently employed by WWE are not included.